xx-liu-2244/CV_logo_detection/README.md

 ```

 ### Train Test Split
-After downloading the file within the desired working path, we split images into train and test with a 80/20 ratio, moving the test images to a new folder `test`:
+After downloading the file within the desired working directory, we split images into train and test with a 80/20 ratio, moving the test images to a new folder `test`:
 ```
 np.random.seed(123)
 for f in files_name: